sg893052/sonic-buildimage/L24Services/Community/ACLEnhancements.md

 2. QoS actions can be used to fine tune traffic by classifying the traffic via ACL fields and taking actions like Remarking, Policing etc.

 ## 2.2 Functional Description
 ACLs are used to filter traffic based on packets L2/L3/L4 header.
-Currently the filtering based on L3 and L4 headers.
+Currently the filtering is based on L3 and L4 headers.
 This enhancement will add the capability to filter traffic based on Layer 2 header and also to take DSCP, PCP remarking and Policing based on ACL.

 # 3 Design
 ## 3.1 Overview